arcanericky/totp/README.md

 ## Using the Time Machine

-`totp` has the `--time`, `--forward`, and `--backward` options that are used to manipulate the time for which the TOTP code is generated.
+`totp` implements the `--time`, `--forward`, and `--backward` options to manipulate the time for which the TOTP code is generated.
 This is useful if `totp` is being used on a machine with the incorrect time.

 The `--time` option takes an [RFC3339 formatted time string](https://tools.ietf.org/html/rfc3339) as its argument and uses it to generate the TOTP code.
-Note that the `--forward` and `--backward` options will modify this option value.
+Note that the `--forward` and `--backward` options will internally modify this option value.

 Examples with `--time`: